assertible/deployments/README.md

 - https://github.com/assertible/deployments/blob/master/.travis.yml

-_Note: You can just copy the two lines below into your existing config, if you have one.
+_Note: You can just copy the two lines below into your existing configuration, if you have one.
 Otherwise, continue reading to determine which setup will work best._

 ### `deploy`